EngineerBetter/control-tower/README.md

 #### Choosing an IAAS

-The default IAAS for Control-Tower is AWS.
-To choose a different IAAS use the `--iaas` flag.
-For every IAAS provider apart from AWS this flag is required for all commands.
+Control-Tower can deploy to AWS or GCP.
+To choose an IAAS use the `--iaas` flag.
+This is required for all commands.

 Supported IAAS values: AWS, GCP

-- `--iaas value` (optional) IAAS, can be AWS or GCP (default: "AWS") [$IAAS]
+- `--iaas value` (required) IAAS, can be AWS or GCP [$IAAS]

 ### Deploy